maxtillberg/ICEBridge/README.md

 # ICEBridge

-Blender plugin to send BIM data to IDA ICE
+Blender plugin to send BIM data to [IDA ICE]([https://files.equa.se/courses/ice_patches.zip](https://www.equa.se/en/ida-ice)).

 ![This is an image](https://github.com/maxtillberg/ICEBridge/blob/main/ICEBridge.png)

 ## Requirements

 To run this plugin you need Blender (https://www.blender.org/) and BlenderBIM (https://blenderbim.org/).
-I recomend to install and Speckle (https://speckle.systems/) as well.
+I recomend to install Speckle (https://speckle.systems/) and dotBIM (https://dotbim.net/) as well.
 It also helps if you have access to Revit and/or ArchiCAD, at least demo versions.
 To import the data you need IDA ICE (https://www.equa.se/en/ida-ice).

 ## Installation